 Calculating the ESG corporate rating is the second pillar of the investment process.
-This includes various scores from external partners, comprising a stakeholder assessment, an assessment of ESG risks, a corporate governance assessment, an assessment of controversies and an SDG assessment (SDGs are sustainable development goals, established by the United Nations and unanimously adopted by 193 countries, and are also implemented by the Austrian Federal Government), as well as an evaluation on the basis of the negative criteria defined by the management company.
-At this analysis level, a preselection is made of the overall investment universe.
+This includes various scores from external partners, comprising a stakeholder assessment, an assessment of ESG risks, a corporate governance assessment, an assessment of controversies and an SDG assessment (SDGs are sustainable development goals, established by the United Nations and unanimously adopted by 193 countries, and are also implemented by the Austrian Federal guides investment decisions based on factors such as investment objectives and risk tolerance.